saura8h/Advaned-Algorithms/README.md

 # Implementation Specifications

-ItemCollection.cpp and ItemCollection.hpp contain the skeleton of the classes and function members.
-The code to decide which digit leads to the most balanced hashtable is to be implemented in class `ItemCollection.cpp`.
+`ItemCollection.hpp` contains the skeleton for classes and function members.
+The code to decide which digit leads to the most balanced hashtable is to be implemented in class.

-This class has seven hash tables as its member variables and also contains the below member functions:
+`ItemCollection.cpp`.
+This class has seven hash tables as its member variables.
+These hash tables differ only in the hash function they use to group the barcodes by.
+Each hash function will take a 7-digit number and return either the first, second, ... , or seventh (last) digit.

+  + `hash_function1(barcode)`: Returns the first digit of number
+  + `hash_function2(barcode)`: Returns the second digit of number
+  + `hash_function3(barcode)`: Returns the third digit of number
+  + `hash_function4(barcode)`: Returns the fourth digit of number
+  + `hash_function5(barcode)`: Returns the fifth digit of number
+  + `hash_function6(barcode)`: Returns the fourth digit of number
+  + `hash_function7(barcode)`: Returns the fifth digit of number

+This class also contains the below member functions:

+  + `readTextfile`: Reads space separated values for attributes *color*, *shape*, *brand*, and *barcode*.
+This method calls `addItem()` for each line.

-  + `addItem()`: Creates an *Item* object and inserts them into all seven hashtables.
+  + `addItem`: Creates an *Item* object and inserts them into all seven hashtables.
 Each hash table has the *barcode* as the key and the *Item* object as value

-  + `removeItem()`: Removes a pair of glasses from each hashtable, corresponding to the given product number
+  + `removeItem`: Removes a pair of glasses from each hashtable, corresponding to the given product number

-  + `bestHashing()`: Computes best hashing for each of the seven hashtables, and then identifies the hashtable with the best balance
+  + `bestHashing`: Computes best hashing for each of the seven hashtables, and then identifies the hashtable with the best balance

-  + `readTextfile()`: The list of pairs of glasses are in a text file.
-This method calls addItem() for each line.
-The code to read from the text file is already given.

-he seven hashtables will differ in only the hash function that they will use.
-You are to provide code for these hash functions.
-Each hash function will take a 7-digit number and return either the first, second, ..., seventh (last) digit.

-hashfct1(number): return the first digit of number.
-To be completed. hashfct2(number): return the second digit of number.
-To be completed. hashfct3(number): return the third digit of number.
-To be completed. hashfct4(number): return the fourth digit of number.
-To be completed. hashfct5(number): return the fifth digit of number.
-To be completed. hashfct6(number): return the fourth digit of number.
-To be completed. hashfct7(number): return the fifth digit of number.
-To be completed. main.cpp: This is provided for you to use to test your software as you are writing it.
-You may change this file to add helpful functions for your own testing.
-I will test your project with a different but similar file.
-README.md: You must edit this file to include your name and CSUF email.
-This information will be used so that we can enter your grades into Titanium.
-To be completed.
+`main.cpp` contains tests for to verify implementation of the specifications.

 # Execution and Functionality Test